deanturpin/writing-a-wireshark-dissector/readme.md

 }
 ```

-Let's start by sending a UDP packet to ourselves.
+Let's start by sending a packet to ourselves (using UDP so we don't have to
+think about establishing a connection right now).
 ```bash
 xxd -r -p <<< 'a5a5 0001 0000' > /dev/udp/0.0.0.0/9999
 ```